Exploring Plum Island: A Comprehensive City Guide

 Clipper City Rail Trail and Harbor Walk:

-For a more urban outdoor experience, the Clipper City Rail Trail and Harbor Walk in Newburyport seamlessly blend city charm with scenic beauty.
+For a more urban outdoor experience, the Clipper City Rail Trail and Harbor Walk in Newburyport blend city charm with scenic beauty.
 The trail takes you along the Merrimack River, offering picturesque views of boats gliding along the waterfront, creating an ideal backdrop for a leisurely walk or bike ride.

 Waterfront Park: